Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_lcl_sales.md

   - **Uniqueness Test:** Validate that `unique_store_id` is unique across all stores to prevent duplicate entries.

 ## Conclusion
-The `staging_lcl_sales` model effectively transforms raw LCL sales data into a structured and analyzable format.
+The `stg_lcl_sales` model effectively transforms raw LCL sales data into a structured and analyzable format.
 By cleaning currency values, standardizing data types, and generating unique identifiers, this model ensures that the data is accurate and ready for reliable downstream analytics and business intelligence.